DrKilobyte/Omicron/README.md

 # Omicron
-<i><q>Easy to learn and keeps you on your toes!</q></i>

-Omicron is an interpreted Turing-complete esoteric programming language written in Python.
+Omicron is an interpreted programming language written in Python.

 Omicron was compiled using pyinstaller for Python 3.
 A Python 2 version is possible in the future.